Rob117/react-native-dynamic-cropper/README.md

 ## Warning

-This library was just released, so it still does not have error handing, cancel button support, etc., I plan to introduce those things as fast as possible.
-After, I want to add a testing suite to allow for open source contributions.
+This library was just released, so it still does not have error handing, test cases, etc. I plan to introduce those things as fast as possible.

+Roadmap:

+Circular crop option

 ## Install

-first, `yarn add react-native-dynamic-cropper`
+`yarn add react-native-dynamic-cropper`

 ### iOS